-In September, Houston Arts Alliance will hold free Disaster Resilience Workshops in Liberty, Clute, and Conroe.
+In September 2017, Houston Arts Alliance will hold free Disaster Resilience Workshops in Liberty, Clute, and Conroe.
 Participants will learn from national experts about the disaster planning process and contents of a disaster plan, hear about business continuity issues, and receive information about resources to help with planning for the next potential disaster.
-For more information, download the workshop flyer and register online.

 A Disaster Plan for Museums

 Risk Assessment Planning Exercise - Location

 Be Prepared for a Hurricane

 Disaster Resources for Historic Properties